Insulate Your Basement & Save Money

 - Does not cause issues with home foundation stability

-Insulating interior walls is an excellent option for those who wish to make regular use of their basement or those working on a smaller budget for the upgrade.
+Insulating interior walls is an excellent option for those who wish to make regular use of their basement or those working on a smaller budget for upgrades.
 However, this route is not without its drawbacks, which include issues such as:

-- Providing no protection for your home’s foundation
+- Providing no protection for your home’s outer foundation

 - Causing potential issues with moisture